VictorTrapenok/grammar-ai.app/src/pages/terms.md

 You may NOT:

 - Attempt to reverse engineer or modify the App
-- Share access credentials with others
+- Use the App to process content that violates laws or regulations
-- Use the App for harmful or illegal purposes
+- Attempt to overload or disrupt the service
-- Attempt to circumvent safety protocols
+- Use the App for harmful, illegal, or malicious purposes

 ## 5. Privacy and Data Collection